David-McKenna/udpPacketManager/docs/README_CLI.md

 - Enables calibration with Jones matrices generated by dreamBeam, using the metadata input for pointing and frequency information.

 #### -z

-- If set, change from calculating the start time from the RSP 200MHz clock (Modes 3, 5, 7) to the 160MHz clock (4,6,
+- If set, change from calculating the start time from assuming we are using the 200MHz clock (Modes 3, 5, 7), to the 160MHz clock (4,6, probably others)
-  probably others)

 #### -q